 Stop blaming everything on luck.
 Luck is only a small factor when it comes to determining the meaning of your future.

-On the contrary, individuals with a strong external locus of control favour to glorify or condemn external factors such as the teacher, paper setter, parents, siblings, or the exam.
+On the contrary, individuals with a strong external locus of control favor glorifying or condemning external factors such as the teacher, paper setter, parents, siblings, or the exam.

-Locus of control has created a substantial study in various areas in psychology such as educational psychology, health psychology, and clinical psychology.
+Locus of control has created a substantial study in various areas of psychology such as educational psychology, health psychology, and clinical psychology.